Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Convergence of Mean-Based Algorithms

-With this definition at hand, we can state our central convergence theorem.
-For brevity of notation, we restrict ourselves to an informal formulation and provide a mathematically thorough version in our online appendix, Section \ref{sec:formal-theorem}.
-The proof, building on techniques introduced by \citet{feng_convergence_2021} and \citet{deng2022nash}, along with the referenced propositions below, can also be found in Online Appendix \ref{sec:proof of the theorems}.
+With these definitions at hand, we state our central convergence theorem.
+For brevity of notation, we restrict ourselves to an informal formulation and provide a mathematically thorough version in our Appendix \ref{sec:formal-theorem}.
+The proof, building on techniques introduced by \citet{feng_convergence_2021} and \citet{deng2022nash}, along with the referenced propositions below, can also be found in Appendix \ref{sec:proof of the theorems}.

 \begin{reftheorem}{Theorem \ref{thm:mean-based-convergence} (Informal version)} If all players use mean-based algorithms in a finite normal-form game, their empirical frequency of play converges almost surely to the set of correlated rationalizable actions (time-average convergence).
-This also holds if players $i$ observe $U_{it}$ at time $t$, which is a stochastic version of the average reward $u_i$, as long as the random variables $U_{it}(a_i, a_{-i})$ are bounded, sampled i.i.d. for each pair $(i,t)$, and have expected value $u_i$.
+This also holds if players $i$ observe $U_{it}$ at time $t$, which is a stochastic version of the average reward $u_i$, as long as the random variables $U_{it}(a_i, a_{-i})$ are bounded, sampled independently for each time $t$, and have expected value $u_i$.
 Moreover, agents may enter the game at different points in time $\tau_i$. \end{reftheorem}

-So far, we have shown that players will eventually play correlated rationalizable actions in almost every round.
+This theorem states that players will eventually play correlated rationalizable actions in almost every round.
 But we can also say something about the actual (mixed) strategy profile of the players, i.e., about last-iterate convergence.
-In the general setting of the previous theorem, we can only show that the support of the mixed strategies is within the correlated rationalizable actions in the limit.
-In the special case, where the correlated rationalizable actions correspond to the unique Nash equilibrium, e.g., in the all-or-nothing demand setting as described in Proposition \ref{prop:standard-demand-correlated-rationalizable}, we get last-iterate convergence to the Nash equilibrium.
-We formalize this result in the corollary below and provide its proof in Online Appendix \ref{sec:last-iterate-convergence}. \begin{corollary} In games with a unique pure Nash equilibrium $a^*$ being the only correlated rationalizable action, mean-based algorithms converge almost surely to the Nash equilibrium in last-iterate, i.e., $ \lim_{t \to \infty} x_{t} = \bar{x}$, where $x_{t}$ is the sequence of mixed strategy profiles and $\bar x_i = \mathbf 1_{a_i^*} $. \end{corollary}
+We formalize this result in the corollary below and provide its proof in Appendix \ref{sec:last-iterate-convergence}. \begin{corollary}[Last-iterate convergence] Under the same assumptions as in Theorem \ref{thm:mean-based-convergence}, the probability that the agents select correlated rationalizable actions approaches 1 for $t \to \infty$. \end{corollary} If the correlated rationalizable actions correspond to the unique Nash equilibrium, we thus get last-iterate convergence to the Nash equilibrium.
+Due to the relation between correlated rationalizable actions and serially undominated actions, we can also state the following corollary. \begin{corollary} Mean-based algorithms converge to strategy profiles in SSU. \end{corollary}

-Our analysis leads to a corollary that is of independent interest and beyond the analysis of Bertrand competition.